m0ssc0de/snapshots/Readme.md

 Then, if we want to know the balance of `95150b71976fbf282260f8005fb67082573e4cc0` at block `0`/`THE_HASH_OF_BLOCK_0`.
 - `git show THE_HASH_OF_BLOCK_0:balance/95150b71976fbf282260f8005fb67082573e4cc0`
 - `git show 0:balance/95150b71976fbf282260f8005fb67082573e4cc0`

+## some thinking

+Git is a great tools to manage snapshot.
+All balances on a block could be regard as a kind of snapshot. so we store the balnce, relate transactions or other things if needed in a snapshot.
+We can get a snapshot extremely fast(need confirm on a large data set), benefited by the nice algorithm of git.

+Create commits in parallel.
+If a high I/O method calling be used in getting block details, we can create multi-branchs for every parallel callback.
+Then base on the git hooks to merge/rebase all branchs without any gaps.
+THe git hooks also could make different repo for reading and writing.

+Using git repo as data repo has another benefit, there are a lot lib to interact with it.
+Even load it into memory to speed up.